AhmadBan/async-ATCommand-GSM-for-Linux/README.md

 addToQueue((Cmd_t*)sendSms,mq);
 ```

-Finally to add your custom callback function to executes in case of an error or a success just initialize "fpCallBackOnSuccess" and "fpCallBackOnError" with your custom function. for example
+Finally, to add your custom callback function to executes in case of an error or a success just, initialize "fpCallBackOnSuccess" and "fpCallBackOnError" with your custom function. for example

 ```C
 //declare and implementing your callback function